 - When you deploy a template, Resource Manager converts the template into the individual REST API operations needed to achieve the thing you’ve declared in your template.

 - Visual Studio makes this easy.
 It has “validate” and “deploy” options built right in and produces a skeleton template for the most useful scenarios.
-Or, start here or here
+Today, I would also consider Bicep or Terraform for readability and reviewability.
+Start with the current Azure Resource Manager template documentation, Bicep documentation, or Azure quickstart templates.

 - Small tip: Be careful of PowerShell windows that have popped up behind visual studio when testing deployments.
 (Your deployment might be waiting for input from you).

-- Also, for what its worth, to test the declarative nature of ARM templates i deleted the NIC from a machine configured via an ARM template, then reran the template.
-The NIC was put back in place, and it was still the same machine (it didn’t burn the old and make a new one) because i left a ping running inside it to confirm.
+- Also, for what it is worth, to test the declarative nature of ARM templates I deleted the NIC from a machine configured via an ARM template, then reran the template.
+The NIC was put back in place, and it was still the same machine (it didn’t burn the old and make a new one) because I left a ping running inside it to confirm.
 I did find the machine couldn’t reach the Internet anymore though, even after getting its NIC back.
 I used “redeploy” to move it to another host and it had Internet access again.

 Quickstart Templates

 - Cool as.
-There are more than 800 of these and they’ll get you up and running in minutes.
+There are a lot of these and they’ll get you up and running in minutes.

 - Quickstart templates link